-At Grace of God, we worship in what we consider a fairly "traditional" Christian style: the pastor shares sections of the Bible, preaches a homily / sermon, and prays.
-The congregation (and the pastor) sing hymns/songs, the congregation and pastor speak collectively through "call and response" liturgies, we pray both silently and together.
-(See here for more details about the elements our services contain.
+At Grace of God, we worship in what we consider a fairly "traditional" Christian style: the congregation (and the pastor) sing hymns/songs, the congregation and pastor speak collectively through "call and response" liturgies, we pray both silently and together.
+The pastor shares sections of the Bible, preaches a homily / sermon, and prays.
+(See more details about the liturgical elements our services contain.)

 Some of the visual elements of worship have ancient origins.
-The colors and symbols of the different church seasons (seen in the clothes the pastor wears, and the fabrics on altar, ambo, and font) - have centuries of tradition and meaning behind them.
-But if those meanings are never explained, then these don't mean anything!
-So we hope the brief explanations on this page help introduce you to some of the visual parts of liturgical worship.
+For example: the colors and symbols of the different church seasons (seen in the clothes the pastor wears, and the fabrics on altar, ambo, and font) - have centuries of tradition and meaning behind them.
+But if the meanings are never explained, then these don't mean anything!
+So we hope the brief explanations on this page help you understand some of the visual parts of liturgical worship.

 If you have any questions, let Pastor know!